Toilet-Bound Hanako-kun: Anime

 An anime television series adaptation was announced in the April issue of Monthly GFantasy magazine on March 18, 2019.
-The series is animated by Lerche and directed by Masaomi Andō, with Yasuhiro Nakanishi handling series composition, and Mayuka Itou designing the characters.
-Hiroshi Takaki composed the music.
-It premiered from January 9, 2020, to March 26, 2020, on TBS, SUN, CBC, and BS-TBS.
-Jibaku Shōnen Band performed the series' opening theme song "No.7", while Akari Kitō performed the series' ending theme song "Tiny Light."
-The series has run for 12 episodes.
-Funimation had licensed the series for a simuldub.
-Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
+It is animated by Studio Hibari's subsidiary Lerche and directed by Masaomi Andō, with Yasuhiro Nakanishi handling series composition, Mayuka Itou designing the characters, and Hiroshi Takaki composing the music.
+The series aired from January 10 to March 27, 2020, on TBS, SUN, CBC, and BS-TBS.
+The opening theme song is "No.7", performed by Jibaku Shōnen Band, while the ending theme song is "Tiny Light", performed by Akari Kitō.
+Funimation licensed the series for a SimulDub, which following Sony's acquisition of the namesake platform thereafter, it was moved to Crunchyroll.